Freedom to Photograph

 (PINAC) Photography is Not a Crime

 Although trespass on private property in most cases is a civil matter and not a criminal offence, prior permission should be sought to take pictures.
 However trespassing on 'Protected' sites is a criminal offence and those places are defined in Sections 128-131 of the Serious Organised Crime and Police Act 2005 together with the railways which is governed by Railway Byelaws.

-Flying and taking of pictures with drones is governed by The Drone and Model Aircraft Code and in essence if your drone weighs less than 250 grammes you can pretty much fly it anywhere so long as there is not airspace restrictions.
+Flying and taking of pictures with drones is governed by The Drone and Model Aircraft Code and in essence if your drone weighs less than 250 grammes you can pretty much fly it anywhere so long as there are no airspace restrictions.

 Guidance for the Police Use of Body Worn Video Devises (including stop and account / search)

 Section 68, Criminal Justice and Public Order Act 1994